PowerDNS/pdns/docs/backends/remote.rst

 -  Optional parameters: remote, local, real-remote
 -  Reply: array of ``qtype,qname,content,ttl,domain_id,scopeMask,auth``
 -  Optional values: domain_id, scopeMask and auth
--  Note: priority field is required before 4.0, after 4.0 priority is added to content.
-This applies to any resource record which uses priority, for example SRV or MX.

 Example JSON/RPC
 ''''''''''''''''